 Bake at 350 for 18 minutes to start, and check for done-ness every few minutes.
 Your bake time will vary based on the height of your cake.

 Once you cake has cooled, top it with the frosting, then the fruit.
 I used an image of an American flag for reference, and tried to copy it in terms of stripe placement.
 However, you can clearly see in our pictures that the stripes weren’t as even as we had hoped for.
 We did use a ruler, and helped a lot.
 I can only imagine how bad this could have gotten.
 Truth is, no one seemed to notice or mind my crooked lines because the cake was delicious and festive.

 8 TBSP Dairy Free Butter, room temp, but not melted

 2 tsp Organic Vanilla Extract

 5.5 TBSP Water

-To make the icing: place you butter in your stand mixer with a paddle attachment and whip it.
+Place you butter in your stand mixer with a paddle attachment and whip it.
 (Seriously about to break out into singing that song by Devo.)
 This adds a little air.
 Scrape the edges and add in the powdered sugar, salt, and vanilla.
 Pulse the mixer to get it slightly combined, then add the water one tablespoon at a time.
-Increase the speed as the water created the icing and you will no longer make a mess.
-Whip on high once all of the water is in.
+You can safely increase the mixer speed once a few Tablespoons of water have been added without making a mess.
+Whip on high once most of the water is in.

-With icing, always be watchful.
-You may find that you only need 5 tablespoons rather than 5.5.
-Alternatively, you may want a little more for icing that’s a little softer.
+With frosting, always be watchful.
+You may find that you only need 5 Tablespoons rather than 5.5.
+Alternatively, you may want a little more for frosting that’s a little softer.